tarwn/lessthandot-hugo/blogs/content/posts/2011-09-08-tweaking-nhibernate-mappings-at-runtime.md

 }
 ```

 Once you get this property, you should be able to resolve whatever you need.
-You could also get it from the “connection.driver_class” property but this seemed more sensible for me.
+You could also get it from the "connection.driver_class" property but this seemed more sensible for me.

 Once you've got the platform, the fun of remapping begins.
 For our purposes we are interested in two collections hanging off the configuration, the class mappings (for adjusting primary table names and removing sequences) and the collection mappings (for adjusting cross-reference table names).
 The method will look something like this: